byiringiroscar/questionlp-backend/README.md

 ### Usage

-To run the project make sure **[Python ]** installed correctly then , execute the following command:
+To run the project make sure **[Python ]** is installed correctly then, execute the following command:

 Create a virtual environment to install dependencies in and activate it: